ByeongHyeong-Jeon/AndroidAnnotatonTutorial/tutorial.md

 <td>
 Create projects & directories
 <ul>
+<li>Note: Do not use numbers in any names, references or IDs.</li>
-<li>A: New Project, Android 4.2.2 Platform.
+<li>A: New Project, "AndroidAnnotations", Android 4.2.2 Platform.
 Activity name "InputMessageActivity".</li>
+<li>A: Target Device should be "USB Device".
+ADB wil bridge the TCP/IP for us.</li>

-<li>A: Set up Android Annotations annotation processor, exporting to "gen".</li>
+<li>A: Set up Android Annotations annotation processor.
+Specify Processor Path, export to "gen" relative to module content root. (androidannotations)</li>
-<li>A: Set up Android Annotations library module import.</li>
+<li>A: Set up Android Annotations library module import (androidannotations-api).</li>
 </ul>
 </td>
 <td>Fiona</td>